A Guide to College-Savings Options

 Contribution Limit and Timeframe: $2,000 per beneficiary, per year; must make contributions by the time beneficiary is age 18.
 (Any amount exceeding $2,000 per year per beneficiary is subject to a 6% excise tax penalty.)

 Income Limit: For 2016, single income tax filers with modified adjusted gross incomes of more than $110,000 and married couples filing jointly with incomes greater than $220,000 cannot make contributions to a Coverdell.

 Withdrawal Flexibility: Medium.
 Withdrawals of contributions are tax- and penalty-free.
 And in contrast with 529 assets, in which withdrawals will incur taxes and a penalty unless used for qualified college expenses, Coverdell assets may be used for elementary and high school expenses, too.
 You can also change the beneficiary of a plan, as long as the new beneficiary is a family member of the former beneficiary.

 Investment Flexibility: Medium.
 Coverdell ESA investors can, in theory, invest in a broad swath of assets, but fewer and fewer investment providers offer the accounts.

 Required Distributions: Funds must generally be distributed from an account by the time the student reaches age 30, though they may be rolled over into a Coverdell ESA for another eligible family member.

 Pros: Ability to use funds for elementary and high school expenses; flexibility to invest in a broad variety of securities, including mutual funds and individual stocks.

-Cons: Limited contribution amounts and lower modified adjusted gross income thresholds; investment providers may not offer this account type.
+Cons: Limited contribution amounts and lower MAGI thresholds; investment providers may not offer this account type.